fizban99/microbit_ssd1306/README.rst

 draw_stamp(x, y, stamp, color, draw=1)
 ++++++++++++++++++++++++++++++++++++++

 Draws the stamp on the screen at the pixel position x, y.
-The stamp will be printed using **OR** if color is 1 and **NAND** if color is 0, effectively removing the stamp when color=0.
+The stamp will be printed using **OR** if color is 1 and **AND NOT** if color is 0, effectively removing the stamp when color=0.

 .. code-block:: python